aaronicsubstances/bridge-arithmetic/README.md

 Ways to teach addition
 - addition by count all
 - addition by count forward
-- addition of small integers on number line
-- addition procedure, esp. for large counting numbers
+- addition procedure for large counting numbers
-- addition of integers with large magnitudes

-For subtraction of integers, can teach it in any subset of the following stages, and in any ordering of them:
+Ways to teach subtraction
 - subtraction by count all of remainder
 - subtraction by count forward (most important of manual procedures)
 - subtraction by count backward (mentioned for completeness sake)
+- subtraction procedure for large counting numbers

+Application of accounting using Chinese rods, black for positive, red for negative.
+- addition - meaning
-- comparison of integers
+- comparison - meaning
-- 'abs' function applied to subtraction operands of small magnitudes using the number line
-- 'sign' function applied to subtraction operands: 0, '+' or '-'
+- 'sign' function applied to subtraction operands: 0, '+' or '-' , with meaning based comparison
-- meaning of subtraction explained with 'abs' and 'sign' functions.
+- zero expressions: b - b = 0; -b + b = 0; b + -b = 0
-- negation of integers
+- negation operation
-- subtraction as addition with negation of second operand.
+- subtraction as addition with negation - operational

+Application of Euclidean geometry in 1D using number line
+- addition - alternative meaning
+- absolute difference - meaning
+- subtraction - meaning
+- subtraction explained with 'abs' and 'sign' functions - alternative meaning

 Ways to teach multiplication
 - multiplication with counting number operand as equivalent to repeated addition